nlptechbook/BERTembeddings/README.md

 ```
 > ['[CLS]', 'i', 'want', 'an', 'apple', '.', '[SEP]']

-Here is the 12th layer's attention weights for the sentence: 'I want a green apple.'
+Here is the 12th layer's attention weights for the sentence: 'I want an apple.'
 ```python
 outputs[0].attentions[0][0][11].numpy().round(2)